sql-migrate/backup2.sql-migrate.github.io/success.md

 ---
 layout: basic
-title: Thanks for signing up!
+title: Thank you for your purchase.
 Check your email for your licence key.
 permalink: /success
 ---